You are here

 New & Notable

-In this week’s installment of our recurring series bringing you the history of Princeton University and its faculty, students, and alumni, John Witherspoon’s marriage is celebrated, a sophomore writes to his father about an upcoming election, and more.
+In this week’s installment of our recurring series bringing you the history of Princeton University and its faculty, students, and alumni, the Cane Spree inspires a songwriter, Buddhists chant in Alexander Hall, and more.

-In this week’s installment of our recurring series bringing you the history of Princeton University and its faculty, students, and alumni, a member of the Class of 1945 survives a bombing in France, the Prince responds to proposed limits on …
+In this week’s installment of our recurring series bringing you the history of Princeton University and its faculty, students, and alumni, two members of the Class of 1979 are running against each other for Congress, the first director of the …

 - Cotsen Children's Library Blog

 - Graphic Arts Blog

 - Just for the Records - Records Managment Blog

 - Rare Books Blog

 - Special Collections Technical Services

 - The Reel Mudd - Film and Audiovisuals from Mudd Manuscript Library